Skip to main content Skip to navigation

 Electric machines modelling

 While experienced in using ANSYS Motor-CAD (especially in our teaching activities), Altair Flux and Fluxmotor, and COMSOL, we seek opportunities to expand our simulation tool portfolio.
-Our modeling capacity supports the design of electric machines, exploration of material properties' impact, and system studies like power train simulations, low voltage vehicle systems, and inverter-electric machine interactions.
+Our modelling capacity supports the design of electric machines, exploration of material properties' impact, and system studies like power train simulations, low voltage vehicle systems, and inverter-electric machine interactions.

 Experimental characterisation of electric machine